alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 - [inside the EU](/guide/starting-to-export/move-goods-inside-the-eu.html)
 - [outside the EU](/guide/starting-to-export/export-outside-the-eu.html)

-^If you're exporting services, [check if you need a licence](/guide/starting-to-export/export-licences.html).
+^If you're providing services abroad, [check if you need a licence](/guide/starting-to-export/export-licences.html).

 There are different processes if you either: